jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 These endpoints can simply be added in the same way API endpoints are added to any host.
 The Reverse Proxy will detect requests to these endpoints and route them directly to the BEFFE API to process first.

+To create a new API, define a class in custom subfolder of the `Api` folder of the `WebsiteHost` project.

+> This custom folder should be named after the subdomain that the API pertains to.

+Next, like all other APIs in this codebase, create a class that derives from: `IWebApiService`.

+One last necessary detail.
+All BEFFE API classes should apply the `[BaseApiFrom("/api")]` attribute to the class.

+> Note: the `BaseApiFromAttribute` is necessary, so that your custom API is available to the JS app correctly somwhere under the `/api` prefix.
+Otherwise, it will be available under the root of the BEFFE `/`.
+This API then may clash with the routes of the page views that the JS App handles client-side, which should be avoided.